 The “Background Noise” podcast series focuses on the music that artists listen to when they work, what music inspires them, or just music they like.
 This week, in Episode 22, the focus is California artist Eric Yahnker.

 California-based artist Eric Yahnker has a knack for creating absurd, yet humorous imagery out of the most basic and unpredictable subject matter.
 A lot of his work has that “damn, I wish I thought of that” feel to it.
-For example, his “Star of David Lee Roth” piece, featuring a blue triangle and one of Eric’s signature colored pencil and graphite drawings depicting David Lee Roth making up the rest of the Star of David.
+For example, his “Star of David Lee Roth” piece, features a blue triangle and one of Eric’s signature colored pencil and graphite drawings depicting David Lee Roth making up the rest of the Star of David.
 Some pieces from his brand new “Sticks and Drones” exhibit at Paradise Row in London show that Eric is on top of his current events.
 He has a detailed, hand-drawn portrait of Vladimir Putin with a blue Crimea-shaped tear dripping from his eye with the title “Crimea River”.
 Or his “Wrecking Ball” piece, which depicts Barack Obama looking out the window of the Oval Office, watching Miley Cyrus swinging on a wrecking ball.
 It’s all simple, yet amazing.
 I could look at his work for days.

 His sense of humor comes as no surprise, considering his past experience in the comedy world.
 He worked on the storyboard for South Park: Bigger, Longer, Uncut, and drew and directed a series of animated bonus features for a few seasons of Seinfeld DVDs called “Seinimation”, some of which can be found on YouTube.